 The southern state has long been reliably Republican territory, but Democrats are hopeful of success.
 Although Trump won the state by five points in 2016, Joe Biden’s popularity with the African-American community should play well in a state in which about a third of the population is black.

 Again, Republicans face a challenge in the suburbs.
-Almost half of the state’s votes came from the greater Atlanta region in 2016, and polls suggest that Trump is unpopular here.
+Almost half of the state's votes came from the greater Atlanta region in 2016, and polls suggest that Trump is unpopular here.
 A drive to increase voter participation among the African-American community, led by 2018 gubernatorial candidate Stacey Abrams, could pay dividends for Democrats.
-The Real Clear Politics average of polls for the state has Trump slightly ahead – but only just, at 0.1 percentage points.
+The Real Clear Politics average of polls for the state has Biden slightly ahead, at 0.4 percentage points.

 (15 electoral college votes)